folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

-A react-router component (somehow, syntax TBD but I'm 85% sure we can nest these) that manages the routing for URL fragments *underneath* **/patrons**.
+A react-router component (somehow, syntax TBD but I'm 85% sure we can nest these) that manages the routing for URL fragments *underneath* `/patrons`.
 The module authors can have some flexibility in how they build this and in a simple module perhaps there are no additional routes, a mediumly complex module might just use the simple JSX syntax, and a more complex one might organise their code however is convenient to the team maintaining it including additional code splitting/async loading.

-For Patron, here are the routes it will export and the components they map to:
+Here are the routes the patron router will export, and the components they map to:

 * **:id** -- Display the record whose ID is provided (can we make it distinguish ':id' from 'add' and 'edit'?)